 There has been at least one university hazing death each year from 1969 to 2017 according to Franklin College journalism professor Hank Nuwer.
 Over 200 university deaths by hazing since 1839, with 40 deaths from 2007-2017 alone and alcohol poisoning is the biggest cause of death.
 As Gordie’s mother Leslie said, “Parents more than anything want their dead children to be remembered and for their lives to have mattered.”

-In fourteen years, the Gordie Foundation which is now re-named Gordie.Org has made an enormous impact on hundreds of thousands of students across the country through its programs and educational efforts.
-If you have a college age student, think about asking them to take the pledge to save a life, possibly their own.
+In almost sixteen years, the Gordie Foundation which is now re-named Gordie.Org has made an enormous impact on hundreds of thousands of students across the country through its programs and educational efforts.
+If you have a college-age student, think about asking them to take the pledge to save a life, possibly their own.

 Sharing is caring, if you feel moved or inspired, please inspire another…